 Project management assistance can play a major role in achieving implementation success.
 It’s important to have specialists on your side who understand your business and systems requirements – such as ERP and accounting – and who are also realistic about the functional possibilities of mature Procure-to-Pay solutions.
 This includes having advisory services that can concurrently provide change management expertise and benchmarking to streamline user adoption and generate a rapid ROI.

 Initiating Procure-to-Pay is only the beginning of the story.
-Usage indicators and KPIs must be monitored every quarter so administrator(s) can adjust processes and business rules in order to fine-tune the response based on organizational needs.
-How many great implementations have suffered from poor user service because of insufficient annual upgrades and budget allocations?
+Usage indicators, metrics, and KPIs must be monitored every quarter so administrator(s) can adjust processes and business rules in order to fine-tune the response based on organizational needs.
+How many great implementations have suffered from poor user service because of insufficient annual upgrades, budget allocations, and continuing user training?

 As Procurement professionals know all too well, some of the most important procure-to-pay best practices point outside the department.
 Establishing an airtight procurement process and strategy means going beyond strategic sourcing, requisitions, and purchase orders (POs) to include seamless real-time integration (people and processes) across workflows.
 Invoice processing, payments, contract lifecycle management, ERP systems integration, spend analytics — and of course the executive suite — are just some of the many areas that closer working relationships can produce business-level benefits.